g4eml/RP2040_Synth/README.md

 D = Restores the Default Register Values for chip.
 Sets default values to all registers.
 Tries to program a 10Mhz PFD and requests a frequency.
 After this your Synthesiser should start to output RF.

 P = Enter PFD Frequency.
 Set the required PFD frequency.
 The firmware will attempt to get as close as possible to the requested value but not all values can be achieved.

+M = Set External Multiplier.
+If the Synthesiser is followed by a multiplier for higher frequencies this option allows you to specify the multiplcation factor.
+Final Multiplied Frequencies can then be entered and viewed.

 F = Enter Output Frequency.
 Set the required output frequency.
 The firmware will attempt to calculate the closest register values to achieve this.
 Changing the PFD may improve the result.